Optimal control of complex networks with conformity behavior: Results

 \section{Results}

 To reveal whether conformity behavior can fundamentally change the network control effort, we calculate the control energies of canonical dynamical system (Eq.\ref{eq1}) and conformity dynamical system (Eq.\ref{eq2}), respectively.
-We find that the control energy of both systems can be efficiently decreased through imposing more external inputs $q$ (Fig.\ref{fig1}).
-Interestingly, energy requiring difference between conformity and canonical dynamical systems displays a transition trajectory, implying that those conformity behaviors between nodes are not always facilitating the network control.
-This finding is robust to average degree and degree distribution (see Fig.\ref{fig1}a for undirected Erd$\ddot{o}$s-R$\acute{e}$nyi random graph~\cite{erdHos1960evolution} and Fig.\ref{fig1}b for scale-free networks~\cite{goh2001universal}).
-Yet, the critical point $q_{\text c}$ of energy difference between canonical and conformity systems do depend on the average degree.
+We set $M$ as the external inputs, finding that the control energy of both systems can be efficiently decreased through imposing more inputs (Fig.\ref{fig1}).
+Interestingly, energy requiring difference between conformity and canonical dynamical systems displays a transition trajectory when systems toward identical final state, implying that those conformity behaviors between nodes are not always facilitating the network control.
+This finding is robust to average degree and degree distribution (see Fig.\ref{fig1}a for undirected Erd$\ddot{o}$s-R$\acute{e}$nyi random graph~\cite{erdHos1960evolution}, and Fig.\ref{fig1}b for scale-free networks~\cite{goh2001universal}).
+Yet, the critical point $M_{\text c}$ of energy difference between canonical and conformity systems do depend on the average degree.

-We expect that conformity behavior propels the state of nodes to be consistent with their neighbors, thus preventing achieving an arbitrary final state with few control inputs.
-Consequently, the impact of conformity behavior on the control energy of sparser network might be insignificant, as the interactions between nodes are rare.
-To confirm this hypothesis, we investigate the critical input point $C=q_{\text c}/N$ in terms of average degree, finding that critical point decreases monotonically when the network connectivity is increased (see Fig.\ref{fig2}).
-This suggests that the efficacy of conformity behavior in reducing the control energy is fundamentally determined by the network connectivity.
-If the network is sufficiently dense, conformity behavior advances the network control in a wider range of external inputs $q_c$.